arjit-mahapatra/Connect-The-Plots-Scanner/README.md

 ## Deployment to Render

-This project is configured for easy deployment to Render using the included `render.yaml` blueprint.
+This project is configured for easy deployment to Render as a single web service using the included `render.yaml` blueprint.

 ### Deployment Steps